DO I NEED TO BOOK?

 PLANNING A PREGNANCY or PREGNANT

-- If you are planning a pregnancy, please follow your Medical Doctor’s advice and speak to your Studio Director, Karen personally before continuing with your Bikram Yoga practice.
+- If you are planning a pregnancy, please follow your Medical Doctor’s advice and speak to your Studio Director, Hannah personally before continuing with your Bikram Yoga practice.

 - If you are pregnant and new to Bikram Yoga, it is better to avoid any NEW form of exercise which includes this practice of yoga in the heated room as your body would not be acclimatised to the heat and hydration levels may become an issue.